DavidUdell/sparse_circuit_discovery/README.markdown

 - If you're encountering cryptic env variable bugs, ensure you're running CUDA Toolkit 12.2 or newer.

+- As the shell syntax suggests, Unix-like paths (on MacOS or Linux) are currently required, and Windows pathing will probably not play nice with the repo.

 ## Project Status
 Current version is 0.2.1.